Average Salary: $31,200

 Sadly, the easiest way for photographers to make any real money is to be a paparazzo.
 A pap with a great run of photos can make hundreds of thousands of dollars a year.
 It's not "wealth" by normal business standards, but it's a decent living—assuming you can continue feeling good about yourself when you're trying to be the one to snap the coveted first photo of Beyoncé and Jay-Z's next child.

-There are staff jobs as well, shooting for newspapers, television production companies, and news feeds like AP/UPI that syndicate or sell your photos to a thousand publications around the world.
-A senior photographer at a top-notch place can make a hundred grand or more a year.
-It is decent work and depends entirely on what you’re doing with your camera.
-In a war zone?
-In an end zone?
-In a calzone?
-The gig’s rewards largely revolve around how you do what you do, but for many, the idea of working for Sports Illustrated is cool.
+There are staff jobs as well, in the form of shooting for newspapers, television production companies, and news feeds like the Associated Press that syndicate or sell your photos to a thousand publications around the world.
+A senior photographer in a top-notch gig like that can make a hundred grand or more per year.

 It's decent work that depends entirely on what you're doing with your camera.
 In a war zone?
 In a football end zone?
 In a calzone?
 The job's rewards largely revolve around how you do what you do.